 You can schedule your visit as soon as you know your Medicare eligibility date.
 Just remember that the date of your appointment should be within the first 12 months of your eligibility date.OR

 Your doctor may send you a questionnaire to fill out and bring with you to the appointment.
-It's always a good idea to bring a list of medications you're taking.
+It’s also a good idea to bring a list of any medications you’re taking.
+If you have any questions or concerns you’d like to talk about, write those down too.